 Build and deploy to Azure Kubernetes Service

-The Microsoft Azure Kubernetes Service manages your hosted Kubernetes environment, making it quicker and easier for you to deploy and manage containerized applications without container orchestration expertise.
+Azure Kubernetes Service manages your hosted Kubernetes environment, making it quicker and easier for you to deploy and manage containerized applications.
 This service also eliminates the burden of ongoing operations and maintenance by provisioning, upgrading, and scaling resources on demand, without taking your applications offline.

 A GitHub account, where you can create a repository.
 If you don't have one, you can create one for free.

 An Azure DevOps organization.
 If you don't have one, you can create one for free.
 (An Azure DevOps organization is different from your GitHub organization.
 Give them the same name if you want alignment between them.)